d3ska/d3ska.github.io/_posts/2022-07-18-general-path-of-refactoring.md

 ---
-title: "How to approach to refactoring"
+title: "How to approach refactoring"
 categories:
   - Blog
 tags: